dougbw/clone-all-the-repos/README.md

 # Introduction

-`clone-all-the-repos` is a tool written in go which helps organize git repos from Azure DevOps/GitHub/GitLab on your workstation.
-It is configuration driven and uses API/cli tools to discover remote git repositories, then essentially runs `git clone` in bulk.
+`clone-all-the-repos` is a tool written in go which helps organize git repos on your workstation when cloning from Azure DevOps/GitHub/GitLab.
+It is configuration driven and uses API/cli tools to discover the remote git repositories, then essentially runs `git clone` in bulk, allowing you to mirror the respective remote system structure regarding organizations, projects, etc.

 # Installation